ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Posts/OnAfterRender.md

 Before jumping into the code, some important relevant facts:

 1. `OnAfterRender{Async}` is a UI event.
-It's raised by the Renderer when the broweser signals that a UI update has completed.
+It's raised by the Renderer when the browser signals that a UI update has completed.
 What is isn't is part of the component lifecycle methods.
 That's an extremely important distinction.
 The calls to `StateHasChanged` in the component lifecycle may ultimately trigger `OnAfterRender{Async}`, but that's just a consequence of an action.
 There's no direct linkage, and therefore no control over when `OnAfterRender{Async}` is executed by the *synchronisation context*.

 2. The *Blazor Synchronisation Context* prioritizes delegates *Posted* to it's queue over UI event delegates.
 It effectively has two queues: the *Post* queue and the UI queue.
 The lifecycle code is posted to the *Post* queue, `OnAfterRender{Async}` is queued on the UI event queue.